-During the internal ENABLE delay time of 100ms (DECDIS) the speed setpoint of the servo amplifier is internally driven down a 10ms ramp to 0.
-The brake output is switched on when the speed 5rpm (VELO) is reached or after 5s (EMRGTO) the latest.
+During the internal ENABLE delay time of 100 ms (DECDIS) the speed setpoint of the servo amplifier is internally driven down a 10 ms ramp to 0.
+The brake output is switched on when a speed of 5rpm is reached or after 5s (EMRGTO) the latest.

-The release delay time (t{brH}) and the engage delay time (t{brL}) of the holding brake that is built into the motor are different for the various types of motor (see motor manual).
+The release delay time $(t{brH})$ and the engage delay time $(t{brL})$ of the holding brake that is built into the motor are different for the various types of motor (see motor manual).

-A description of the interface can be found on page 50.
+A description of the interface can be found on page 45.